etanetan/etanetan/README.md

 ### Hi there 👋

-- I’m currently working on a Library Application and a CV Creator using React.
+- I’m currently working on a Tic Tac Toe Game and a CV Creator using React.
 - I’m currently learning HTML, CSS, JavaScript, and React.
-- My latest project: Admin Dashboard.
+- My latest project: Library Application.
 - Reach out to me at: ethanmyos@gmail.com